sylvainnicolet/cv-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+![Product Name Screen Shot][product-screenshot]

-The goals of this project are to present my *curriculum vitae* and learn how to build a simple website with modern languages/tools like Vuejs, Nuxtjs or TailwindCSS.
+The goals of this project are to present my *curriculum vitae* and learn how to build a simple website with modern languages/tools like TypeScript, Vuejs, Nuxtjs or TailwindCSS.

+<a href="https://cv-app-sylvainnicolet.vercel.app/" target="_blank">Live Demo</a>

 ### Built With